yalcinerbora/mray/README.md

     - sphinx_copybutton

 #### Windows
- Besides the common packages building the project in Windows do not require and extra packages.
+ Besides the common packages, building the project in Windows do not require and extra packages.
 Vulkan-SDK is recommended for validation layer for debugging.
 We do not auto build/install the entire vulkan sdk but only the headers and libraries.

 #### Linux (apt package names)
 - libtbb-dev (required for parallel execution of c++ std library)